jdrowell/go-libregf/README.md

 # go-libregf
-Go bindings for the libregf C library
+Go bindings for the libregf C library, which exposes an API for handling Windows Registry files

 # What is Working